Just-a-lurker/BCDA_VC/README.md

 ## Related Projects

-This is only the demo part of the thesis.
+This is only the demo part of the project.
 For full technical details and complete implementations, please refer to the following repositories:

 1. **[SingingVocoders](https://github.com/Just-a-lurker/SingingVocoders)**: Repo for training/finetuning the encoder.
 2. **[Diffusion-SVC](https://github.com/Just-a-lurker/Diffusion-SVC)**: Repo for training/finetuning the diffusion models.